logigearcorp/docs.testarchitect.com/content/user-guide/version-history/features-added-to-testarchitect-8-3/macos/_index.md

 -   **Introduction of new [XML test result model](/TA_Help/Topics/Test_result.html)**:
     -   TestArchitect saves test results of each test run in the XML format, so that you can view them in any web browser.

-        **Important:** XML result model provides the following advantages when compared to the previous result model.
+{{<important>}} XML result model provides the following advantages when compared to the previous result model.

         -   Less memory footprint: The amount of memory that TestArchitect uses or references while opening and viewing test results is less.
         -   Smaller parsing times: The operation process is faster, such as open test results, import/export test results, etc.